hilljtm/sfund/README.md

 import scipy

 # Data import
-We retrieve all the required data for the analysis.
+We retrieve all the required data for the analysis using requests.

 url = "https://min-api.cryptocompare.com/data/histoday?fsym=BTC&tsym=USD&limit=10&e=Coinbase"